 For Firms and Domestic Companies:

-There are no slab rates in case of domestic companies, firms and Local authorities.
+There are no slab rates in the case of domestic companies, firms, and Local authorities.

 Avoid Income Tax Penalty

-For whom it is mandate to file Income Tax Returns as per Income Tax Act?
+For whom it is mandated to file Income Tax Returns as per Income Tax Act?

 E-filing Income Tax

 What is the most important thing one needs to keep in mind for paying Income Tax?